 Other DOC classes are held year-round by independent, certified trainers.
 PGI does not organize these classes.
 We do share information about the classes on our website as training providers notify us.

 Most trainers contact us 4 to 6 weeks before holding a class.
-We recommend bookmarking our class list page and checking back often for new class dates.
+We recommend bookmarking this page and checking back often for new class dates.

 You do not have to be a PGI member to take the Display Operator Course from an independent trainer or become PGI-certified as a display operator—although we welcome your support and fellowship!